 Step 2.
 Find a Nano exchange

-The next step to securing NANO funds is to find an exchange to buy Nano.
-There are plenty to choose from, so to narrow your search and save you some time, we’ve picked out a couple of our favourite places to buy NANO coins:
+The next step to securing NANO funds is to find an exchange.
+There are plenty to choose from, so to narrow your search and save you some time, we’ve picked out a couple of our favourite places to find NANO coins:

 - Binance: Binance is the world’s biggest crypto exchange.
-But, while it offers a huge crypto marketplace with competitive fees, you won’t be able to buy Nano using Fiat currency, so you’ll have to acquire Bitcoin or Ethereum in order to exchange it for NANO.
+But, while it offers a huge crypto marketplace with competitive fees, you won’t be able to use fiat currency for Nano, so you’ll have to acquire Bitcoin or Ethereum in order to exchange it for NANO.

 - KuCoin: KuCoin has five-million worldwide users and is one of the more advanced trading platforms out there, but don’t let that put you off if you’re new to the game as it’s simple to use, safe and can be accessed via a desktop computer or via Android and iOS phones.